 POSITION CLEARANCE

 Rear 0 (0 mm)

-Front (Combustion air openings in 1 in (25 mm)

-furnace and in structure) 1 in.
+Front (Combustion air openings in furnace and in structure) 1 in.
 (25 mm)

 Required for service 24 in.
 (610 mm)

 All Sides of Supply Plenum 1 in.
 (25 mm)

 Sides 0 (0 mm)

 Vent 0 (0 mm)

 Top of Furnace 1 in.
 (25 mm)

-- .
-Consult local building codes. - 12.
+- Consult local building codes. - 12.
 Maintain a 1-in.
 (25 mm) clearance from combustible materials to supply air ductwork for a distance of 36 in.
 (914 mm) horizontally from the furnace.
 See NFPA 90B or local code for further requirements. - 13.
 These furnaces SHALL NOT be installed directly on carpeting, combustible tile, or any other combustible material other than wood flooring.
 In downflow installations, factory accessory floor base MUST be used when installed on combustible materials and wood flooring.
-Special base is not required when this furnace is installed on a manufacturer's specified coil assembly or coil box (see furnace clearance label).
+Special base is not required when this furnace is installed on manufacturer's Coil Assembly is used.
+See Table 1 for clearance to combustible construction information.